marceloadsj/jsxstate/README.md

 ## Motivation

-The main idea of that package is to provide an easy way to write React UIs based on XState machines using components only (or mainly).
+The main idea of the library is to provide an easy way to write React UIs based on XState machines using components only (or mainly).
+Instead of writing imperactive coding, creating functions to trigger events or creating complex hooks, you can focus in writing components that communicate with your machine, render desired data when a machine state matches and stuffs like that.

 ---